-COURSE REQUIREMENTS: (1) regular participation in class discussion, (2) nine short weekly discussion papers, each about one page in length, commenting on some aspect of the reading for that class that strikes you as significant, (3) a longer writing assignment, six to eight double-spaced pages in length, topics to be assigned in class, and (4) a regular comprehensive final examination.
+COURSE REQUIREMENTS: (1) regular participation in class discussion, (2) a takehome midterm exam, (3) a writing assignment, six to eight double-spaced pages in length, topics to be assigned in class, and (4) a regular comprehensive final examination.
 You will have some choice of topic on the writing assignment.
-On your discussion papers, writing assignment, and final exam you will be graded according to the clarity of your prose, the cogency of your arguments, and the soundness of the understanding of course materials that you exhibit.
+On your midterm takehome exam, writing assignment, and final exam you will be graded according to the clarity of your prose, the cogency of your arguments, and the soundness of the understanding of course materials that you exhibit.
 The final examination will comprehend all course materials including required readings, lectures, and handouts distributed in class.
-(This means that merely recommended readings will NOT be covered on exams.)
+(This means that merely recommended readings will NOT be covered on exams.
+Merely recommended readings are just suggestions for anyone who might wish to explore the class topic further, perhaps in conjunction with working on a writing assignment.)